 When speaking about different names for meditation techniques, Dr Craig Hassed said “It doesn’t matter what you call it, as long as you practice it.”
 It really does come down to the practice.
 While there are many different techniques and sometimes various names for the same technique in different contexts, the important thing is that people learn how to and then practise a form of meditation that works for them.
-Mindfulness is the current technique that is palatable to just about everybody, is easy to practise and has a significant amount of published articles on the associated medical and mental-health benefits.
+Mindfulness is the current technique that is palatable to just about everybody.
+It’s easy to practise and has a significant amount of published articles on the associated medical and mental health benefits.

 6. What is a book that has opened you to new ideas and inspired your growth and why?

-“The brain that changes itself” “The Self aware universe” both are about conscious awareness and ability to change an apparent reality by use of meditation and applied consciousness.
+“The Brain That Changes Itself” and “The Self-Aware Universe“.
+Both are about conscious awareness and ability to change an apparent reality by use of meditation and applied consciousness.